7.8.8 Purpose

 Item 2, 3, 4 or 5 (whichever applies). |

-7.8.10A Rent ceiling for overlapping posting locations
+7.8.10A Rent ceiling for overlapping housing benefit locations

 7.8.11 No rent ceiling set for location